It’s Official: Bitter Bibi Gets the Boot as Prime Minister of Israel

 But facing pressure from his right-wing flank, including Bennett, Netanyahu quickly retracted his promises.
 Yet by then Abbas, having been presented as a possible ally of the prime minister, had become part of the political landscape.

-He used the newly earned political capital to seal Netanyahu’s fate.
-Abbas, as much as Bennett, who began his political career as Netanyahu’s chief of staff in the opposition, created the new coalition.
+He used his newly-earned political capital to seal Netanyahu’s fate.
+Abbas, as much as Bennett, created the new coalition, helping push the nascent government into a majority.

 Speaking to the political activist Afif Abu Much, Fadi Amun, a university student, said that seeing Abbas among the new coalition members left him with a sort of “cognitive dissonance.”